JamesxGamesYT/JamesxGamesYT/README.md

 ### Hello! :smirk_cat:

-My name is James Lian and I'm a researcher, coder, mathematician, a land use/politics/catan enjoyer.
+My name is Jam Lian and I'm a researcher, coder, mathematician, a land use/politics/catan enjoyer.
 I'm also a 2023 Atlas fellow.
 Here you will find many of my projects, both for research and personal purposes.

 Mostly Python, but also some HTML/CSS/Javascript, C++, Java.